Header

 PROG REVIEWER

 4 stars You want to call this punk?
-No sirree Bob, it's a very different kettle of fish.
-With this album, John Cale merely took the early 1970s singer-songwriter boom (ever so sensitive and clever) by the scruff of the neck and beat it to a pulp, right in front of your eyes.
+No sirree Bob, it's still a different kettle of fish.
+But with this album, John Cale took the early 1970s singer-songwriter boom (ever so sensitive and clever) by the neck and beat it to a pulp, right in front of your eyes.
 The opening track, "Fear Is A Man's Best Friend" says it all.
-Aggressive, almost Lisztean piano chords make way for a melody so smooth you may be forgiven for thinking you've stumbled upon quite a nice pop album, actually.
-But if you've learnt your rock history, you will already be aware that this song is going end in a bout of panicky and barely coherent screaming.
-'We're already dead, / just not yet in the ground', as its lyrics go.
+Aggressive, almost Lisztean piano chords make way for a melody so smooth you'd be forgiven for thinking you've stumbled upon quite a nice pop album, actually.
+But if you've learnt your rock history, you'll be aware the song is going to end in a bout of panicky, barely coherent screaming.
+'We're already dead, / just not yet in the ground', as the lyrics go.

-Unfortunately, even the A-side contains one dud: the Eno-influenced 'Emily', with Eno himself generating ocean waves in the background.
-'Dare to be boring, dare to annoy people' is what Cale must have been thinking.
+Unfortunately, even the A-side contains a dud: the Eno-influenced 'Emily', with Eno himself generating ocean waves in the background.
+'Dare to be boring, dare to annoy people' is what Cale must have thought.
 On the original B-side, things get worse.
-"The Man Who Couldn't Afford To Orgy" is still superior pop, and "You Know More Than I Know" sounds gloriously sad, but the eight minute "Gun" is a totally forgettable rocker, Phil Manzanera's guitar solo firmly going nowhere, and "Momamma Scuba", the album closer, is annoying; nothing more.
+"The Man Who Couldn't Afford To Orgy" is superior pop, and "You Know More Than I Know" sounds gloriously sad, but the eight minute "Gun" is a totally forgettable rocker, with Phil Manzanera's guitar solo firmly going nowhere, and "Momamma Scuba", the album closer, is annoying; nothing more.

 Review by Bonnek